Functional hypothalamic amenorrhea: Hormonal

 Additionally, external stress factors activate the HPA axis; increased corticotropin-releasing hormone (CRH) secretion results in increased secretion of ACTH from the pituitary gland, and thus increased secretion of cortisol from the adrenal glands.
 CRH, a regulator of the HPA and HPO axis, can be stimulated for release by the central nervous system in states of physical or mental stress that accompany the lifestyle factors contributing to amenorrhea.
-As a result, ACTH is released from the pituitary along with other pro-opiomelanocortin-related peptides such as beta-endorphin and b-lipotropic hormone.
+As a result, ACTH is released from the pituitary gland, along with other pro-opiomelanocortin-related peptides such as beta-endorphin and b-lipotropic hormone.
 It is possible that increased levels of ghrelin in amenorrheic populations sensitizes the adrenal cortex to ACTH and is thereby associated with both hypothalamic CRH release and the frequency of cortisol bursts.
 Glucocorticosteroids are generally associated with inhibition of GnRH, adding strength to the stress-induced hypothesis of amenorrhea in some patients.
 By stimulating beta-endorphin, a hypothalamic and pituitary endogenous peptide, CRH can indirectly alter LH function by acting upstream on GnRH.
 A combination of this factor, along with the direct inhibition of GnRH caused by elevated CRH, may suggest a relationship between the incidence of stress- and exercise-related FHA and opioidergic activity.
 FHA patients have been found to have higher 24-hour mean plasma cortisol levels as well as increased cerebrospinal and urinary free cortisol levels; cortisol has negative effects on reproduction at the level of the hypothalamus, pituitary, and uterus.
 The increase in glucocorticoids inhibits the release of GnRH and gonadotropins and contributes to the pathophysiology of stress-related FHA.
-It is currently unknown whether recovery from AN or FHA result in restoration of normal levels of cortisol, as there has not been a strong trend defined towards normalization associated with increases in BMI or changes in body composition.
+It is currently unknown whether recovery from AN or FHA results in restoration of normal levels of cortisol, as there has not been a strong trend defined towards normalization associated with increases in BMI or changes in body composition.
 Not insignificant is the necessity of prolonged HPA activation in the ability of this pathway to alter hypothalamic and/or pituitary control of ovulatory function, as mild fluctuations in these hormones do not appear to cause dysfunction.
 Thus, reproductive function can be altered through psychological or physiological stress through the HPA axis due to the modulatory effects that this pathway has on the HPO axis: its activation, which can occur in states of low energy availability (LEA) as an adaptive response to physical, nutritional, or extreme emotional stress, causes the release of CRH; In turn, this leads to the inhibition of GnRH pulsatility directly at the level of the hypothalamus and therefore precludes multilevel inhibition of the HPO axis.
 The hypothalamic-pituitary-thyroid axis is also altered in FHA; TSH levels are low-to-normal and there is an increase in reverse triiodothyronine and low level of triiodothyronine.
 Relative energy expenditure (REE) is also closely linked to T_{3}, as is evidenced by a correlation between macronutrient intake, REE, and thyroid hormone levels.
 It has been found that AN patients who regain weight can restore T_{3} and REE independent of changes in FFM.